lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/Animation.md

 ## Overview

-UIComponent allows you to configure an ``Animator`` object to the ``CompoenentEngine`` or at the individual Component level to animate view transitions.
+UIComponent allows you to configure an ``Animator`` object to the ``ComponentEngine`` or at the individual Component level to animate view transitions.
 Whenever a view is inserted, deleted, or its frame got updated, the animator will be called to perform the corresponding animation.

 There is also a built-in ``Animator`` called ``TransformAnimator`` which you can use directly.